gdiet/backup/README.md

 Tested on Windows 10 64-bit.

-Download and install a [WinFSP Release](https://github.com/winfsp/winfsp/releases) to make FUSE (Filesystem in Userspace) available.
+Download and install a [WinFSP Release](https://github.com/winfsp/winfsp/releases) to make *fuse* (Filesystem in Userspace) available.
 For DedupFS, only the WinFsp "Core" package is needed.
 I use `WinFsp 2023` a.k.a. `winfsp-2.0.23075` for running DedupFS.
 Until October 2023, I used `WinFsp 2021` a.k.a. `winfsp-1.9.21096` which also worked fine for me.

 ### Linux

-Tested on Debian 64-bit.
+Tested on Ubuntu 64-bit.

-DedupFS needs *libfuse* to create a filesystem in userspace. *libfuse* is pre-installed in most Linux distributions.
+DedupFS needs *fuse* (Filesystem in Userspace) to create a filesystem in userspace.
+If DedupFS doesn't find it, install it using `sudo apt install libfuse2`.

 ## Basic Steps To Use DedupFS